KamilSiebyla/MHT/README.md

 I have created an application (for this event needs I am using .NET/Blazor) which will allow me to see instantly if person I am looking will be available soon - and if someone will be available I will show the time slots when there is possibility to reach out with option to quick message on Teams/E-mail with some simple message.

 ### Purpose
 Nowadays I am usually checking folks calendars and I am trying to see when they will be able to talk with me.
-It is usually time consuming I just wanted to have compact overview of my week and also ability to quickly check availability time slots of my colleges.
+It is usually time consuming.
+I just wanted to have compact overview of my week and also ability to quickly check availability of my colleges.

 ### Project structure
 Project structure is looking standard.
 There are few additional folders with business logic.
 Here is solution structure: